 An effect size is a value determined through statistical analysis to show the relative impact of a practice or intervention.
 Any effect above zero means achievement is raised by the practice.
-Alternatively, if the effect size of a practice is below zero and shown in the red zone of the barometer, then the practice has actually detracted from learning.
-The average effect (one year growth in one year time) size is 0.40.
+Alternatively, if the effect size of a practice is below zero and shown in the blue zone of the thermometer, then the practice has actually detracted from learning.
+The average effect size (one year growth in one year time) is 0.40.
 For any teaching/learning practice to be considered worthwhile, it needs to show an improvement in student learning of at least an average gain.

-The following practices are included in the DCI Framework as they influence learning at a greater than average rate, higher than .40 effect size.
+The following practices are included in the DCI Framework as they influence learning at an average or greater than average rate, with an effect size of .40 or greater.